When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-There are 3 levels of assist which provide the rider with 90%, 180% and 300% assist respectively.
-Estimated battery range is up to 90km on a single charge although this is likely to be significantly less when loaded and using higher assist modes.
-Given the overall weight of the bike (38kg) I reckon a realistic range for the average rider would be in the 40-50km region.
+There are 3 levels of assistance which provide the rider with 90%, 180% and 300% assistance respectively.
+The estimated battery range is up to 90km on a single charge although this is likely to be significantly less when loaded and using higher assist modes.
+Given the overall weight of the bike (38kg), I reckon a realistic range for the average rider would be in the 40-50km region.

 Stopping power is provided by Tektro hydraulic disc brakes – I couldn’t find the exact model used, but looking at the photos they look like entry-level brakes.
-These will be fine for casual day to day riding, but I’m not so sure about braking down a steep hill when fully loaded.
-This is obviously an e-bike designed to carry a fair bit of weight and it would have been better to see 4-piston brake callipers fitted.
+These will be fine for casual day-to-day riding, but I’m not so sure about braking down a steep hill when fully loaded.
+This is an e-bike designed to carry a fair bit of weight and it would have been better to see 4-piston brake callipers fitted.

-Decathlon don’t specify the suspension fork on their website, but looking at the photo’s, I’d say it’s a Suntour, possibly an XCT or XCM.
+Decathlon doesn’t specify the suspension fork on their website, but looking at the photos, I’d say it’s a Suntour, possibly an XCT or XCM.
 These are commonly used on budget mountain bikes and are perfect for soaking up the lumps and bumps commonly associated with urban riding.

 Wheels and tyres